ssmrth/STRIDE-plugin/README.md

 ## 🚀 Usage

+1.  **Automatic Analysis:** The extension will automatically run a security analysis and display the results in a popup whenever you visit a new page or reload an existing one.
+2.  **Manual Analysis:**
-1. Navigate to the web page you wish to analyze.
+    a.
+Navigate to the web page you wish to analyze.
-2. Click the STRIDE Design Review extension icon in your browser toolbar.
+    b.
+If the popup is not already open from an automatic analysis, click the STRIDE Design Review extension icon in your browser toolbar.
-3. Click the large, circular "Analyze Current Page" button to initiate the security analysis.
+    c.
+Click the large, circular "Analyze Current Page" button to initiate the security analysis.
-4. Wait for the analysis to complete (a loading message will be displayed).
+    d.
+Wait for the analysis to complete (a loading message will be displayed).
-5. Review the STRIDE-based security findings and recommendations presented in the popup.
+    e.
+Review the STRIDE-based security findings and recommendations presented in the popup.
-6. Click "Analyze Again" to re-run the analysis on the current page.
+    f.
+Click "Analyze Again" to re-run the analysis on the current page.

 ## 🔒 Security Considerations